HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ![Alt text](Assets/images/Both.Flipper.without.Attenna.jpg)

 > [!NOTE]
+> - Batch 2 units are now available.
+More Detail please check the in comparison chart - 12.April.2026 update.
+>
 > - Batch 1 units will be available to order on Tindie from 12 Feb 2026 and are scheduled to ship on Friday, 15 Feb 2026.
 >
 > - 09 Feb 2026 — First version of this manual, by Anson C. @ Honey Honey Team